Leonard Curtis

 Leonard Curtis is one of the largest independent firms in the UK specialising in corporate recovery, insolvency and business restructuring.
 It is a national practice with 330 employees operating nationally from 30 UK and offshore locations.

-Leonard Curtis is a member firm of Nexia International, a worldwide network of accounting and consulting firms.

 History

 The firm was founded by Leonard Curtis, who retired in 1983.

 In 1997 the firm considered and rejected a merger with Levy Gee, a general accountancy firm that went on to form Numerica.
 Leonard Curtis partners stated that they preferred to remain a specialist firm.

 In 1998, two offices in Manchester and Liverpool with 30 staff left the firm for BDO Stoy Hayward.

 Later in 1998, Leonard Curtis formed a joint venture, Fisher Curtis, with the insolvency arm of H. W. Fisher.
 The arrangement lasted only two years before the firms separated again.

-In 2023, it became a member firm of Nexia International.
+In 2023, it became a member firm of Nexia International, a worldwide network of accounting and consulting firms.

+In August 2025, it was announced that Pollen Street Capital had acquired a majority stake in Leonard Curtis, which until then was controlled by Arete Capital Partners and Svella Plc.